jstolwijk/craftinginterpreters/README.md

-# craftinginterpreters
+# Crafting Interpreters
-Crafting Interpreters book
+This repository contains my solutions of the exercises of the [Crafting Interpreters](https://craftinginterpreters.com/) book.

 ## Challenges
 ### Chapter 2